bittorf/measure_time-to-first-byte_TTFB/README.md

 # Question:

-how to measure the time my appserver needs to generate an answer:
+How to measure the time my appserver needs to generate an answer:

 _how much internal processing time does my application server needs from
  receiving the http-request till outputting the first answer byte,